vaultah/smart/README.md

 ## Smart

-I made this to cheat in the Russian clone of HQ Trivia called [Clever](https://vk.com/clever) ([Google Play](https://play.google.com/store/apps/details?id=com.vk.quiz)).
+I made this to cheat at the Russian clone of HQ Trivia called [Clever](https://vk.com/clever) ([Google Play](https://play.google.com/store/apps/details?id=com.vk.quiz)).

 It was possible to extract answers from the UI hierarchy (for example, with `uiautomator dump`),